mdblp/hydrophone/README.md

 ## Running the Tests
-If you would like to contribute then you will likekly need to run the tests locally before pushing your changes.
+If you would like to contribute then you will likely need to run the tests locally before pushing your changes.
 To run **all** tests you can simply execute the test script from your favorite shell:

 `$ source ./build`